-If money is not a concern, the Cobalt Neo-Therm and Fluval E Series are both exceptional heaters.
+If money is not a concern, the Cobalt Neo-Therm is an exceptional heater.
 The flat, compact design gives it a modern look and allows it to fit in even the tightest spaces.
-This can be extremely useful, especially for aquarium owners who don’t want the eyesore of a large heater.

-Overall, any of the units on the list can provide reliable, consistant heat if used and taken care of properly.
-Remember to keep your heater away from rocks, filters, and decorations.
-Thank you for reading our list of the best fish tank heaters!
+Overall, any of the units on the list can provide ample, consistent heating if used and taken care of properly.
+Remember to keep your heater well away from rocks, filters, and decorations – happy fish keeping!